AgrawalAmey/nirf/readme.md

 ## Downloading PDFs

-PDFs for all the institutes of all categories are download and converted into text text files by the following command.
+PDFs for all the institutes of all categories are download and converted into text files by the following command.

 ```bash
 > pushd src